Netley Hospital: Development

 Some confusion was caused by the publication in The Builder of unrevised plans for the hospital.
-Moreover, the influential Florence Nightingale, still busy in the Crimea, was not involved in the initial design.
+Moreover, the influential Florence Nightingale, still busy in Crimea, was not involved in the initial design.
 On her return, she was able to highlight flaws in the design and politicise them.
 In January 1857, Prime Minister Lord Palmerston wrote:

 It seems to me that at Netley all consideration of what would best tend to the comfort and recovery of the patients has been sacrificed to the vanity of the architect, whose sole object has been to make a building which should cut a dash when looked at from Southampton River.
 Pray stop all work.

 But construction was well under way, and it was too late to change the design significantly.
 Subsequent reports and enquiries concluded that the design and its location were indeed flawed, though, under the influence of Dr John Sutherland, Nightingale eventually expressed approval for the plans.

 The hospital eventually opened for patients on 11 March 1863.
 It was a quarter of a mile (435 m) long, had 138 wards and approximately 1,000 beds, and was Britain's largest military hospital.
 It cost £350,000 to build, and was late and over budget.
+Supporting infrastructure was also built, including a reservoir at Hound Grove and a gasworks In 1863 Nightingale's colleague Jane Catherine Shaw Stewart became the Supervisor of Nurses, but she was there for just five years before an investigation revealed her bullying and temper.
+She was replaced by Jane Cecilia Deeble who was awarded the Royal Red Cross for her work "in Zululand".
+Deeble was in charge until 1889 when she was succeeded by Helen Campbell Norman.

-Supporting infrastructure was also built, including a reservoir at Hound Grove and a gasworks A cast iron pier was extended into Southampton Water in 1865, restricted to 560 ft in length and not reaching deep water.
+A cast iron pier was extended into Southampton Water in 1865, restricted to 560 ft in length and not reaching deep water.
 A railway line connected Netley to Southampton Docks on 5 March 1866.
 At the suggestion of Queen Victoria, the line was extended into the grounds of the hospital on 18 April 1900.
 In 1903, an electricity generating station was built.

 In 1864, a Portland stone memorial was erected, dedicated to the members of the Army Medical Department who died in the Crimean War.